kiliman/tailwindui-crawler/README.md

 To be emailed whenever there is a change to a component, simply setup [GitHub Notifications](https://help.github.com/en/github/administering-a-repository/about-email-notifications-for-pushes-to-your-repository#enabling-email-notifications-for-pushes-to-your-repository) on your repository.

-## 🚦 Upgrading to v3.
+## 🚦 Upgrading to v5.

-This is a major change.
-Unfortunately, v2 will no longer work with the existing site due to the updates they may to add support for React/Vue components.
-Please also note that the [GitHub Action](#-automatically-keep-a-private-github-repository-up-to-date) has been updated from `v1.0.0` to `v1.1.0`.

-Currently, there is no support for transformers, as the need for them is not as critical since the components don't need to be converted to React or Vue.
+This is a major change that supports the new Tailwind Plus site structure.
+The crawler now downloads components from [tailwindcss.com/plus](https://tailwindcss.com/plus) instead of the old tailwindui.com site.

+New features:

+- Better React component naming based on component paths
+- Skipping existing components for faster updates
+- Option to force update with FORCE_UPDATE=1
+- Enhanced debug output with DEBUG=1
+- Support for marketing components and all UI blocks

 NOTE: Since this script is essentially screen scraping, there's the potential of it breaking if the HTML structure changes.
 I will do my best to keep it in sync with